bazelbuild/bazel-website/browse-and-search-user-guide.md

 ## Searching for code

 You can search for specific files or code snippets using the search box located at the top of the screen.
-Searches are always against the master branch.
+Searches are always against the default branch.

 All searches use [RE2 regular expressions](https://github.com/google/re2/wiki/Syntax)
 by default.
 If you do not want to use regular expressions, enclose your search